Building a Sentence

 One Language – Diverse Vocab

-To an English language speaker, however, it would be easier to learn Brazilian Portuguese as there are many words used in Brazil which are either similar or directly taken from the English language.
+An English language speaker, however, would find it easier to learn Brazilian Portuguese as there are many words used in Brazil which are either similar or directly taken from the English language.
 European Portuguese, on the other hand, is much more conservative in these terms.
-For instance, if American or British tourists want to take a train in Brazil, they can take a trem, but in Portugal they will have to take a comboio or if they prefer to take a bus, in Brazil they can take an ônibus, but in Portugal they will have to take an autocarro.
+For instance, if either American or British tourists want to take a train in Brazil, they can take a trem, but in Portugal they will have to take a comboio or if they prefer to take a bus, in Brazil they can take an ônibus, but in Portugal they will have to take an autocarro.
 If they decide to just take a walk like good pedestrians, in Brazil they will be pedestres, but in Portugal they will be peões (plural of peão).
 Now, let us suppose they decide to use a computer.
 If the tourists have a problem with their mouse in Brazil, they can go into a store and simply say that they want to buy a mouse (yes, a mouse!), but on the other side of the Atlantic, they have to use the national version of the word: a rato.
 After that, if they go to a snack bar in Brazilian soil and want to have a sandwich, they can order a sanduíche, but if they are in Europe, they will have to order a sandes.

 Communication is Possible

 No matter the choice you make, all you have to do is to pay attention to the regional use of the language and the variety of its cultural aspects.
 But, definitely, Portuguese is the same language both in Europe and South America.
 If someone learns European Portuguese and decides to travel to Brazil, or the other way around, they will certainly be able to communicate.
 However, becoming familiar with the necessary local vocabulary may make their stay much smoother.